 What about false positive and false negative tests?

-A false negative pregnancy test usually happens when testing is done too early.
-You are pregnant but you test negative. hCG levels rise exponentially in the first two months or so of pregnancy so the earlier the test is performed, the higher the chance of a false negative result.
+A false negative pregnancy test usually happens when testing is done too early, and you are pregnant but you test negative. hCG levels rise exponentially in the first two months of pregnancy so the earlier the test is performed, the higher the chance of a false negative result.
 Less sensitive urine tests and qualitative blood tests may not detect pregnancy until three or four days after implantation.